Krzysztof-Lesniak/MemberApp/README.md

 # MemberApp
 Shopping List App to (re)Member what to buy
-(Re)Member App - for rmember what to buy
  # Funcionalities
  * Adding items to list
  * Deleting Items to List